NO NUCLEAR WASTE DUMPS IN SA!

 In both areas, non-resident ratepayers were eligible to vote.
 Traditional Owners living outside the ballot area were ineligible, despite maintaining a strong connection to Country.

 This prompted the Barngarla Determination Aboriginal Corporation (BDAC), the Native Title holders for the Kimba area, to take the matter to court on the basis of racial discrimination.
-The ballot was subsequently postponed until the outcome of the court process is determined.
+The ballot was subsequently postponed.

 In the meantime, the Adnyamanthanha Traditional Lands Association (ATLA), the Native Title holders for the area surrounding the Wallerberdina site in the Flinders Ranges, lodged a formal complaint with the Human Rights Commission about the way that Adnyamathanha people have been treated as part of the federal government’s push to site a radioactive waste facility near a sacred women’s site on their country.